Best 11 Passwordless Authentication Solutions For Business (2026)

 Cisco Duo Logo

 Cisco Duo is a cloud-based MFA and access management platform built around push-first authentication.
 It serves over 20,000 customers and processes half a billion authentications monthly.
-We were impressed by how quickly teams can get Duo running, with QR-code-based enrolment that keeps IT involvement minimal during rollout.
+We were impressed by how quickly teams can get Duo running, with QR-code-based enrollment that keeps IT involvement minimal during rollout.

 Users consistently praise the simplicity.
 Daily authentication stays out of the way, and non-technical staff adapt quickly.
 With that said, some customer reviews note that push notifications occasionally lag during peak usage, which slows down login.
 Device dependency is a recurring theme.
 A dead phone or lost connectivity blocks authentication entirely, with no graceful fallback in some configurations.